Discover Europe's highest railway station

 Very well organised, very nice hotel, excellent tour manager.

-Brilliant vacation well organised great hotels and overall great
+Brilliant tour well organised great hotels and overall great

 Scenery beautiful, trips well-organised and freedom to opt out and use travel pass to go elsewhere much appreciated.
 The only downside was the lack of air-conditioning in the hotel.
 They also were not the best at coping with my special dietary requirements.